vuejs/test-utils-docs/src/api/README.md

 ### `emitted`

 A function that returns an object mapping events emitted from the `wrapper`.
-The arguments are stored in an array, so you can verify which arguments were emitted each time the event is emitted.
+The arguments are stored in an array, so you can verify which arguments were emitted along with each event.

 `Component.vue`: